Placement Plans

 All questions must be completed and contain appropriate details(unless information is unavailable) and the agreements signed by the Carer, Social Worker, child/young person, parent/person(s) with Parental Responsibility and other Children's Social Care professionals as appropriate.

-Placement Plans for children Looked After should be kept up to date in order to reflect the day to day arrangements for the child and to meet their needs as set out in a Care Plan or Pathway Plan.
-The Placement Plan will be reviewed as part of the care planning process and as part of the child's Looked After Review.
+Placement Plans for cared for children should be kept up to date in order to reflect the day to day arrangements for the child and to meet their needs as set out in a Care Plan or Pathway Plan.
+The Placement Plan will be reviewed as part of the care planning process and as part of the Cared for Children’s Review.

 Placement Planning Meetings